EllDy96/CarlGang/README.md

 interpolation** because the former was causing some artefacts.
 In either case, we left the linear interpolation commented in the code for a quick comparison.

-In order to handle the multiple waveforms of the LFO, we deffined the wave functions through a switch case in which the phase varies incrementally.
+In order to handle the multiple waveforms of the LFO, we defined the wave functions through a switch case in which the phase varies incrementally.
-Given the wave functions, it easy to compute the current delay with the user-defined parameters *width* and *delay* and hence the delay read pointer:
+Given the wave functions, it's easy to compute the current delay with the user-defined parameters *width* and *delay* and hence the delay read pointer:

 `float currentDelay = delay + sweepWidth * waveformFunction;`